 Basis for Selection: Must be a government employee; referral must be from a government agency.
-Source of the Scholarship: University revenue.

 Sum Awarded: The scholarship covers 20% of the tuition cost for a masters, baccalaureate or associate degree program offered by FNU for the employee and 15% for the employee's family member.

 FNU reserves the right to modify or terminate this and all scholarships at FNU's sole discretion.